iamsrajj/AgriDoot/README.md

 <div align="center">

-# Agridoot - Revolutionizing Agriculture with Technology
+# Agridoot - Cultivating Prosperity

 Welcome to Agridoot, the innovative solution that bridges the gap between traditional farming practices and cutting-edge technology.
 Agridoot aims to transform agriculture by addressing key challenges faced by farmers today.